Gratitude situates one well to know what can be and must be done to challenge inequity.

 It situates one to see opportunity where others see despair. ~ Lucas Johnson

-As our organization commits to engaging with and supporting anti-racist work, we share these resources with you as an invitation to join us in learning, taking action, and working toward individual and collective change.
+As an organization committed to engaging with and supporting anti-racist work, we share these resources with you as an invitation to join us in learning, taking action, and working toward individual and collective change.
 We offer this compilation as a starting point with the recognition that the work extends far beyond what’s included here and happens over the course of a lifetime.